OctopusDeploy/blog/blog/2022-01/jenkins-install-guide-windows-linux/index.md

 Jenkins runs as a Windows service, and requires a Windows account to run the service under.
 The installer provides the option to use the existing [LocalService](https://docs.microsoft.com/en-us/windows/win32/services/localservice-account) account, but notes that this option is not recommended.
 The recommended solution is to create a new account specifically for running Jenkins.

-To perform this task from the command line you must first install the [Carbon PowerShell module](http://get-carbon.org/).
+To perform this task from the command-line, you must first install the [Carbon PowerShell module](http://get-carbon.org/).
 Carbon provides many useful CMDLets for managing Windows, and you'll use one of these to grant the new Jenkins user the rights to log on as a service.

 Run the following PowerShell command to install Carbon from the PowerShell Gallery: